Escape from New York (1981) [Collector’s Edition] – Blu-ray Disc|Escape from New York [Special Edition – DVD Collector’s Set] – DVD

 Granted, that sometimes means the well-crafted Escape from New York rises below adolescence, to paraphrase Mel Brooks–there’s a rape-in-progress near the beginning of the picture that’s always caused a bit of controversy, preamble as it is to an off-colour rimshot.
 Here’s the set-up: Eyepatched malcontent Snake Plissken (Kurt Russell) has just docked inside the penal colony/war zone of Manhattan Island circa, obviously, the future, but you’ll laugh when the year is identified as 1997.
 (That was only 16 years after the movie’s release–talk about pessimism!)
 Air Force One was hijacked and the President (Carpenter mainstay Donald Pleasence) managed to escape in a pod that crash-landed in New York City, where he was promptly abducted by ne’er-do-wells called the Crazies–their name and ‘tude owing a debt to George Romero’s hostile mutants of the same appellation, though Carpenter, a rebel spirit but not the Sid Vicious kind, seems to attribute their aggression to the spread of punk rather than to a viral contagion.

 Convicted felon Plissken, whose rap sheet is long and tantalizing to presidential aides looking for a resilient, expendable courier, is injected with a microscopic bomb that gives him a twenty-two-hour deadline to recover the Chief of Staff.
-Prematurely declaring the mission hopeless after spotting the President's tracking device on the wrist of a homeless person, Plissken radios in to Hauk (Lee Van Cleef, a veteran of Leone's "Dollars" trilogy), the embittered head of a paramilitary police force, requesting permission to quit.
-Hauk threatens violence if he tries to return; "No human compassion!"
-Snake mutters in reply, and the tongue-in-cheek Kurt Russell antihero is born–but one must admit it's a sticky comeback in the context of Snake having just turned a blind eye to a woman being violated.
+Prematurely declaring the mission hopeless after spotting the President’s tracking device on the wrist of a homeless person, Plissken radios in requesting permission to quit from Hauk (Lee Van Cleef, a veteran of Leone’s “Dollars” trilogy), the embittered head of a paramilitary police force.
+Hauk threatens violence if he tries to return; “No human compassion!”
+Snake mutters in reply, and the tongue-in-cheek Kurt Russell antihero is born–but one must admit it’s a sticky comeback in the context of Snake having just turned a blind eye to a woman being violated.

 The problem with much of Carpenter’s work is that it’s sort of irresponsible like that.
 He’s left us suspended in mid-air at the end of any number of pictures as a way of distancing himself from intentionality; the “point,” he’s said of The Thing‘s cliff-hanger finish, is “you have to use your imagination”–and I’ve never been able to stomach how morally evasive that is.
 Spielberg has spoken of his own apprehensiveness about intellectualizing the images he arrives at instinctively, and Carpenter has such an aptitude for filmmaking that rationalizing a creative decision probably feels to him like looking a gift horse in the mouth.
 Fear of personal retrospection dooms many prodigious artists to repetition (and certainly Carpenter’s an artist, and certainly he’s repeated himself), though, since part of progress is looking back to see if you’ve made some.